Duncan Robinson NBA Playoffs Player Props: Heat vs. Nuggets

-Duncan Robinson and the rest of the Miami Heat face the Denver Nuggets in the NBA Playoffs on Wednesday, at 8:30 PM ET.
+Duncan Robinson and the rest of the Miami Heat match up versus the Denver Nuggets in the NBA Playoffs on Friday, at 8:30 PM ET.

-Let's look at Robinson's prop bets, and some stats and trends to help you make good wagers.
+If you'd like to place a wager on Robinson's props, we break down his available ones, providing some stats and trends, below.

 Duncan Robinson Prop Bets vs. the Nuggets